sarahstrong314/MCR3U/3 - Exponents and Radicals/3 - Rational Exponents and Radicals.md

 ### Rational Exponents

+Investigation: Determine the value of a power with a rational exponent.

 When we have a rational exponent, such as $a^\frac{n}{m}$, we can express it in these two ways.

 $a^\frac{n}{m} = a^{\frac{1}{m}^n} = \sqrt[m]{a}^n$.